-Noninvasive CT-Based Risk Stratification of Lung Adenocarcinomas in the National Lung Screening Trial.
+Noninvasive Computed Tomography-based Risk Stratification of Lung Adenocarcinomas in the National Lung Screening Trial.

 RATIONALE: Screening for lung cancer using low-dose computed tomography (CT) reduces lung cancer mortality.
 However, in addition to a high rate of benign nodules, lung cancer screening detects a large number of indolent cancers that generally belong to the adenocarcinoma spectrum.
 Individualized management of screen-detected adenocarcinomas would be facilitated by noninvasive risk stratification.